 |The James Buckee Scholarship

 was founded in 2010 by Dr James Buckee.
 The Scholarship is in all areas of Physics and has no nationality or other eligibility restrictions.
 It normally offers full financial support, including all fees (overseas or domestic) and a maintenance grant for up to 4 years.
 This is currently the most generous Graduate Scholarship in Oxford Physics and the only Merton Scholarship exclusively dedicated to the subject.
-On four previous occasions, matching support was offered by the Department of Physics, enabling us to appoint four Scholars since 2010.
-The next (6th) James Buckee Scholar will be appointed in 2018.
+On four previous occasions, matching support was offered by the Department of Physics, enabling us to elect seven Scholars since 2010.
+The next (8th) James Buckee Scholar will be elected in 2020.

 Dr James Buckee, a former graduate student at Merton, has held senior executive positions with Shell, Burmah Oil and BP.
 He was appointed President of Talisman Energy Inc in 1991 and CEO in 1993 and held both posts until retiring from Talisman in October 2007.